Schafer: Another week, another scandal unmasks an investor with a gambler's mind

 When one professional investor takes staggering risks and then spectacularly blows up, bankers have to worry about what the other hedge funds are really doing.

-Given what we've seen unfold in the last year, though, some nervousness seems like a good thing.
+Given what we have seen unfold in the last year, though, some nervousness seems like a good thing.
 We need a financial system run by people as worried about risk as they are about how to make their next dollar of trading profits.